listguy/pokedex-solution-2021/README.md

 - Pokémon's image changes from front to back when hovering over the image.
 - I can "catch" a pokémon by clicking the catch button.
 Caught pokémons should be marked and have a "release option instead".
-- Handle pokeAPI error responses.
-Alert `404` responds from server with a special message.
+- Alert `404` responds from server with a special message.